Date: 2022-04-26

 I initially did let the fuzzer control the order that machines could act, but this resulted in no test failures.
 This is partially due to a slower test (more steps to revisit a state), but it was mostly due to randomness working against us.
 Test failures at the smallest ring sizes require all but 1 machine to remain active at every step.
 For example, given a state where 8 of the 4-state machines can be in a livelock, the scheduler must choose a specific 1 out of 7 ready machines 48 times to reproduce that livelock.
 Choosing getting a random 1 out of 7 choice correct 48 times in succession is infeasible, to say the least.

-I somewhat regret the decision to define the range of ring sizes at compile time.
-However, it does feel like compile-time constants should give libFuzzer a more accurate view of how it should focus its efforts.
+I chose to define the range of ring sizes at compile time for the sake of simplicity.
+In theory, this should also give libFuzzer a more accurate view of how it should focus its efforts.

 Model checkers intend to check “models” of programs that have been simplified enough to make an exhaustive search feasible.
 For example, when a model is small enough, all of its possible behaviors across all reachable states can be represented as a transition graph, which lets claims about system behavior to be verified by graph algorithms (like cycle detection).